 The LYRA has been tuned to deliver a mostly neutral and balanced sound but with a small lift in low bass registers.
 The bass is punchy but not overwhelming.
 I would even wish there was a tad more volume to the bass, as the bass has a really nice texture.

 The best thing is that the bass doesn’t overpower the music but provides enough thump to keep the music lively.
 The Sub-bass has a good Forse and brings some rumble to the audio without a lot of bleeds.
-Coming to the mid-bass, it has a good tone and texture, and the driver is fast enough that the overall audio is very clear and soft.
+The mid-bass has a good tone and texture, and the driver is fast enough to make the overall audio very clear and soft.

 Overall, bass delivery remains clean and distortion-free, and the drivers are able to deliver the sound quite well without bottoming out.
 The bass is still slightly boosted, but less than one would expect from the phrase “V-shaped), and believe me, it’s not the negative point.

 For reference, The KZ ZSN Pro X and CCA CRA+ have a bigger midbass boost that makes them sound bassier.
-However, The CCA LYRA offers a soft snappiness bass response without being overfed, which gives more satisfaction of feeling fullness without being overfed.
+However, the CCA LYRA offers a soft, snappiness bass response without being overfed, which gives more satisfaction and a feeling of fullness without being overfed.

 Mids